By Staff writer

 It says Fifa should have demanded the abolition of Qatar’s restrictive ‘kafala’ employment sponsorship system, and other labour rights for construction workers.

-The letter reportedly adds: “Alternatively Fifa should acknowledge that it should not have awarded the World Cup 2022 to Qatar.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The letter reportedly adds: “Alternatively Fifa should acknowledge that it should not have awarded the World Cup 2022 to Qatar.”construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.